 - The fellowship is a one-year experience for students in which fellows have access to in-person and virtual learning opportunities, networking events and mentoring.

 - While the fellowship experience is limited to one year, participants in the Newman Civic Fellowship are invited to join a national network of community-committed peers and to enter into a long-term community of Newman Civic Fellows.

 - Fellows are selected in the spring each year; the fellowship term begins the following academic year.

 - Campus Compact's website provides detailed eligibility information and profiles on current Newman Civic Fellows.

 - The Saint Joseph's University Newman Civic Fellow will work on a mutually beneficial project with a local community partner during the academic year.

 Saint Joseph's University Application Process

-Each year, President Reed has the opportunity to nominate one student leader who has "demonstrated commitment to finding solutions for challenges facing communities” to be considered for Campus Compact’s Newman Civic Fellowship.
+Each year, the University President has the opportunity to nominate one student leader who has "demonstrated commitment to finding solutions for challenges facing communities” to be considered for Campus Compact’s Newman Civic Fellowship.
 The fellowship recognizes community-engaged student leaders who:

 - Engage in collaborative action with others from campus or from surrounding communities in order to create long-term social change.

 - Take action in addressing issues of inequality and political polarization.